carmelosammarco/GeoSpace/README.md

 # Disclaimer:

-My developed tools included in this environment and listed above are result of personal intellectual work and development, so as such I will not be held responsible for any use you make of it, nor for the results and conclusions you may find using them.
+My tools included in this environment and listed above are result of personal intellectual work and development, so as such I will not be held responsible for any use you make of it, nor for the results and conclusions you may find using them.
 Also Although I have cross-checked the whole code, I cannot warranty it is exempt of bugs.

-Please also to remember to cite them  if they help for research or jobs activities and let me know!
+Please also to remember to cite them  if they help your research or jobs activities and let me know of course!

-Feedbacks ara well accepted of course
+Feedbacks ara well accepted.

 Enjoy! :)